Cloud Connector is the Hardware Management Console component that uploads data to the Cloud Management Console (CMC) cloud.

 For a list of attributes whose values are masked, see CMC Attribute Masking.

-to start the Cloud Connector.
+Cloud Connector Startup Command: The Cloud Connector Startup Command area displays the command chsvc -s cloudconn -o start -k <value> to start the Cloud Connector.
 The Cloud Connector is an application that runs on the management console.
 The Cloud Connector reads the configuration file from the cloud to determine the data collection procedures that must be run.
 It applies the settings for each application and sends the data.
 Click Copy to Clipboard to copy the command to the management console command line and run the command to start sending the data.

-Note: To use a proxy connection, you must modify the startup command to use proxy paths.
+To use a proxy connection, you must modify the startup command to use proxy paths.
 You can add a SOCKS5 proxy, HTTP proxy, or both connections.
 When you use both connections, you must specify both the arguments in the startup command at one instance.
 For example,

 chsvc -s cloudconn -o start -k <key> --socks socks.proxy:8080 --http http.proxy:9090

 The table in the Cloud Connector Status area displays the Network Time Protocol (NTP) service status for all management consoles where Cloud Connector is running.
 Click View Status to view the Cloud Connector status for the selected HMC.
 It is recommended that you enable the NTP service on the HMC (Hardware Management Console) to automatically synchronize the HMC clock with an NTP time server.
 When you enable the NTP service, the time of your HMC is synchronized with other management consoles.
 The applications that are running in the cloud depend on the data that is captured in HMC that has local HMC time stamp.
 If you do not configure the NTP service in the HMC, there might be inconsistency in the time at which the data is collected by the Cloud Connector in the management console and the view that is built in the cloud application might not show the real-time data.
 To enable the NTP service, log in to the HMC and go to the HMC Management > Change date and time > NTP configuration and select the Enable NTP service for this HMC check-box.
-You can also use the command chhmc -c xntp -s enable
+You can also use the command chhmc -c xntp -s enable from the HMC command line to enable NTP.

 The green circle icon () or the red triangle icon (